squidfunk/mkdocs-material/docs/tutorials/icons.md

 ## Usage

 !!! tip
-    You can find all provided icons [here](https://github.com/squidfunk/mkdocs-material/tree/master/material/.icons).
+    You can find all provided icons [here][material-icons].
 For easy reference, please refer to the official links to the icon sets.

 You can now place any `.svg` icon within your folder `theme/.icons/bootstrap` to make them accessible (e.g. copy over all downloaded [Bootstrap Icons][bootstrap-icons]).
 They are referenced similar to the provided icon sets.